LGBTI Equal Rights Association for Western Balkans and Turkey

 A 2012 report by the US Country Report on Human Rights Practices states that “Activists representing the right of LGBT individuals reported incidents of societal prejudice, including harassment and use of derogatory language, including in the media and from the government.

 In 2015 the National Broadcasting Television did not respond to a request from NGO’s to air the Nation without Discrimination video campaign as a public interest broadcast.
 National media outlets also failed to cover the Coalition on Sexual and Health Rights’ 10 December billboard campaign in cooperation with NGO Queer Zagreb; only seven independent news sites mentioned the initiative.

 Several organizations have worked on LGBT issues since the 2000s.

 In 2015 NGO Subversive Front supported an LGBTI person applying for asylum in Belgium.
 He had experienced psychological violence, discrimination, hate speech and harassment since he publicly came out in an online video campaign in 2013.

-The Constitution and the Law on Asylum and Temporary Protection opens the possibility for foreigners to be given asylum when state institutions decide that the reason for their arrival in Macedonia is the negation of their freedom and they declare their democratic convictions and activities, which should implicitly incorporate the right and freedom to declare their sexual orientation as well.
+The Constitution and the Law on Asylum and Temporary Protection opens the possibility for foreigners to be given asylum when state institutions decide that the reason for their arrival in North Macedonia is the negation of their freedom and they declare their democratic convictions and activities, which should implicitly incorporate the right and freedom to declare their sexual orientation as well.